Aron9605/N-qubit-nonlinear-protocol/README.md

 # N-qubit-nonlinear-protocol

-This project contains the Wolfram Mathematica notebook (*3qubit_analitics.nb*) and Python notebook (*Nqubit_numerics.py*) for the reproduction of essential results of the project '*Practical scheme for efficient distillation of GHZ states*' . [ref.]
+This project contains the Wolfram Mathematica notebook (*3qubit_analitics.nb*) and Python notebook (*Nqubit_numerics.py*) for the reproduction of essential results of 'Rozgonyi, Á., Széchenyi, G., Kálmán, O. and Kiss, T., 2025.
+Practical scheme for efficient distillation of GHZ states'. arXiv preprint  [arXiv:2501.12268.](https://doi.org/10.48550/arXiv.2501.12268)

 The study has been submitted to a scientific journal; the corresponding authors are **Aron Rozgonyi**[1,2,3,4], **Gabor Szechenyi**[1,2], **Orsolya Kalman**[2] and **Tamas Kiss**[2].